CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 category: article
 ---

-At Functional Imperative we're building the new *CANLII Connects* website (a social portal for Canada's largest database of legal cases), and this week I was given the task of figuring out a sensible way of sorting posts.
+At Functional Imperative we're building the new *CanLII Connects* website (a social portal for Canada's largest database of legal cases), and this week I was given the task of figuring out a sensible way of sorting posts.

 Figuring out how to sort user-generated content is a common problem that many social websites face.

-Here's Reddit's scoring equation for 'Best' [(source)](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html):
+Here's Reddit's scoring equation for 'Best' [(source and explanation)](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html):

 ![Reddit's 'best' scoring equation](/assets/images/2014/reddit_best.png)